Call Center Analytics: What They are and How to Use Them Effectively

 how to use call center analytics with AmplifAI

-Unified Role Based Dashboard
+2. Unified Role Based Performance Dashboards

 call center analytics data in role based performance intelligence dashboards